 - Personal history statement (see instructions here)

-Pre-admitted students can then enroll in graduate courses in Geography for their senior year as described above.
+Pre-admitted students can then enroll in graduate courses in Geography and Environment for their senior year as described above.
 To be formally admitted to the graduate program, students must also apply for admission via the Graduate School by December of their senior year as described here.

 Advising is a critical to successful completion of this dual degree program.
-Students interested in this program should contact advisors at E3P on a semester basis and the Department of Geography no later than the beginning of their third year of their undergraduate studies to plan their program of study and be sure that they will be able to meet the requirements.
+Students interested in this program should contact advisors at E3P on a semester basis and the Department of Geography and Environment no later than the beginning of their third year of their undergraduate studies to plan their program of study and be sure that they will be able to meet the requirements.